hfu-graph-ml/backend/NOTES.md

 # TODOs
-- compute edge score matrix (and use to look up values instead)
+- randomly pre-add edges in training?
-- prepare saving unique generated graphs as images
+- (prepare saving unique generated graphs as images)?
 - scale training data (randomly generate more nodes to draw from)
 - use git commit hash in model id to associate trained models with its codebase
 - some form of changelog / training documentation